orbisgis/orbisdata/docs/README.md

 ## License

-This project is licensed under the GPL v3 License - see the [LICENSE.md](../LICENSE.md) file for details
+This project is licensed under the LGPL v3 License - see the [LICENSE.md](../LICENSE.md) file for details

 ##  Funding